salesforce/lwc-rfcs/text/0000-cookie-consent-component.md

 ## Drawbacks
-The biggest drawback of this feature is the improper use of consent cookies in the Lightning Platform.
-We have added guardrails which comply with Lightning Locker and will be updating them in future.
+The biggest drawback of this feature is the improper use of consent cookies in the Lightning Platform and relying on cookies which can be modified.
+We have added guardrails which comply with Lightning Locker and will be updating them in the future.

 ## Alternatives

-What other designs have been considered?
-What is the impact of not doing this?
+The alternative approach was to accomplish the functionality by using a WireAdapter and making API call to the server.

+However, our approach has following pros over the alternative approach
+- Reduced load on backend server
+- Low latency due to no calls being made to server
+- Same architecture as other market leaders for Cookie Consent.

 ## Adoption strategy

-This is a brand new feature and will be initially used by very limited number of customers.
+This is a brand-new feature and will be initially used by very limited number of customers.
+Eventually, any customer using cookies in their component and wants to have cookie regulation should use this component.

+The impact of not having this service component would be that customers would not be able to implement and use the cookie consent mechanism and would have to deal with cookies directly in order to be compliant with privacy laws.
+This would add a lot of overhead to our customers.

 Public documentation will be provided to customers on how to utilize this service component.

 # How we teach this

 The consumer aspect of it is very straight forward and customers will be provided with a public document on how to use the libraries exposed.
+In the future, the team also plans to release a trailhead module explaining how to utilize this component for cookie consent.

 # Unresolved questions